Budget 2026 Update: MRA Grant support increased to 70% for SMEs from 1 April 2026! Learn more →

 Important Reminder Before You Start

 Don't sign any contracts or make any payments before submitting your application.
-Well, except for trade fair deposits — those are cool.
-Once you've submitted and got your Letter of Offer, then you can go full steam ahead.
-The grant reimburses you afterwards, so timing is everything!
+The one exception: trade fair deposits are fine to pay upfront.
+Once you've submitted and received your Letter of Offer, then you can proceed full steam.
+The grant reimburses you after the fact, so timing is everything!

 The 10-Step Application Process